MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 * Python packages:

   * [PyMongo][8] for connecting to Mongo DB.
-(The sample apps specify this dependence in the *requirements.txt* file.)
-  * [Flask][9] or [Django][10]
+  * [Flask][9] or [Django][10] as a web framework.

 * [Docker][4] installed locally if you want to run container locally.

 ## Sample app

 The Python sample app is a restaurant review app that saves restaurant and review data in MongoDB.
-For an example of a web app using PostgreSQL, see [Deploy a Python web app to Azure with managed identity](./tutorial-python-managed-identity-01.md)/
+For an example of a web app using PostgreSQL, see [Deploy a Python web app to Azure with managed identity](./tutorial-python-managed-identity-01.md).

 At the end of the tutorial, you'll have a restaurant review app deployed and running in Azure that looks like the screenshot below.